 As a radio producer, Amirkhanian pioneered the broadcasting of minimalist music, sound poetry, radio happenings, and, with Richard Friedman, the World Ear Project, bringing continuous recordings of ambient sounds to the airwaves, beginning in 1970.
 Many of his hundreds of interviews with composers, performers, poets, and intermedia artists are available for listening on radiOM.org, the second website of Other Minds, designed to preserve the voices and work of cutting edge artists.

-His music is available on four solo CDs: Walking Tune (Starkland), Mental Radio (New World), Lexical Music (Other Minds Records), and Loudspeakers (New World).
-Other works appear on compilations on Cantaloupe, Centaur, Wergo, Other Minds, Perspectives of New Music and Fylkingen, among other imprints.
+His music is available on five solo CDs: Walking Tune (Starkland), Mental Radio (New World), Lexical Music (Other Minds Records), Loudspeakers (New World), and Miatsoom (Other Minds).
+Other works appear on compilations on Cantaloupe, Centaur, Wergo, Other Minds, Perspectives of New Music, and Fylkingen, among other imprints.